Rigved29/Rigved29/README.md

 - 👀 I’m interested in Web technologies
 - 🌱 I’m comfortable with HTML,CSS,javascript(including advanced concepts of JS like OOPs,Asyncronous JS etc) and ReactJS.
 - 🌱 I’m currently learning Nodejs.
-- 💞️ I’m looking to collaborate in Frontend development projects.
+- 💞️ I’m looking to collaborate in MERN projects.
 - 📫 You can reach me through e-mail : rigved.shrivastava232@gmail.com

 Rigved29/Rigved29 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.